Asymptotic behavior of the velocity distribution of driven inelastic gas with scalar velocities: analytical results: Introduction

 When isolated, a portion of the kinetic energy of the granular gas is dissipated in each collision, and the constituent particles eventually form clusters leading to strong spatial inhomogeneities~\cite{Goldhirsch:93,Brey:96,Esipov:97,Ben-naim:99,Ben-naim:00,Nie:02,Supravat:11,Pathak:14a,Pathak:14,shinde2007violation,Subhajit:14,Subhajit:17,brilliantov2018increasing}.
 However, when driven homogeneously the system reaches a steady state that is homogeneous in space~\cite{Vanzon:04,Scholz:17}.
-The single particle velocity distribution of such driven granular gases has been the subject of many different studies~\cite{Clement:91, Warr:95,Kudrolli:97,Olafsen:98,Olafsen:99,Losert:99,Kudrolli:00,Rouyer:00,Blair:01,Baxter:03,Vanzonexpt:04, Scholz:17,Aranson:02,Kohlstedt:05,Moon:01,Vanzon:04,Vanzon:05,Prosendas:18}.
-Experiments~\cite{Kudrolli:97,Olafsen:98, Olafsen:99,Losert:99,Kudrolli:00,Rouyer:00,Blair:01,Baxter:03,Vanzonexpt:04,Scholz:17} as well as numerical studies~\cite{Moon:01,Vanzon:04,Vanzon:05,Prosendas:18} have observed distributions that exhibit an overpopulation at the tails as compared to the gaussian distribution.
-Interestingly, a number of experiments proposed a universal tail for the steady state distribution having a form $P(v)\sim\exp(-a|v|^\beta)$, with $\beta=3/2$~\cite{Losert:99,Rouyer:00,Scholz:17,Aranson:02}.
-On the other hand, there were several other experiments that that observed tails with varying stretched exponential exponent $\beta$ that depends on the parameters of the driving~\cite{Olafsen:99,Kudrolli:00,Blair:01}.
-Numerical simulations have been equally inconclusive.
-While some simulations of a homogeneously driven inelastic gas in three dimension in the limit of large inelasticity observe $\beta=3/2$~\cite{Moon:01}, other simulations of two-dimensional granular gases find a range of exponents that depend on the driving parameters~\cite{Vanzon:04,Vanzon:05}.
-More recent molecular dynamics simulations of a uniformly heated granular gas with solid friction show that the steady state velocity distribution approaches a Gaussian ($\beta=2$) for large velocities~\cite{Prosendas:18}.
-Finding the asymptotic behavior of the velocity statistics from experiments and direct simulations is challenging due to poor sampling near the tails, making it difficult to unambiguously determine $\beta$.
+The single particle velocity distribution $P(v)$~[`$v$' is the magnitude of the velocity which is in general a vector] of such driven granular gases has been the subject of many different studies.
+Of particular interest is the question of whether the asymptotic behaviour of $P(v)$ is universal, and if yes then what its form is.
+This question has been addressed in several experiments, numerical simulations, and within kinetic theory.
+A recent review may be found in Ref.~\cite{windows2017granular}.
+Experimental systems of driven granular gases typically consists of collections of granular particles, such as steel, glass beads, etc., that may be spherical, ellipsoidal, dumbbell-shaped, etc., that undergo inelastic collisions and is driven either through collision of the particles with vibrating walls~\cite{Clement:91,Warr:95,Kudrolli:97,Olafsen:98,Olafsen:99,Losert:99,Kudrolli:00,Rouyer:00,Blair:01,Vanzonexpt:04,reis2007forcing,wang2009particle,Scholz:17,vilquin2018shock,wildman2009granular} or as bilayers where the vibrated bottom layer drives the top layer~\cite{Baxter:03,baxter2007temperature,windows2013boltzmann}, or by using electric~\cite{Aranson:02,Kohlstedt:05} or magnetic fields~\cite{Schmick:08,Falcon:2013}.
+In some experiments, the effects of gravity are minimised by performing them in microgravity~\cite{tatsumi2009experimental,hou2008velocity,grasselli2015translational}.
+Several experiments observe a universal stretched exponential form $P(v)\sim\exp(-a|v|^\beta)$ with $\beta\approx 1.5$ for wide range of system parameters~\cite{Losert:99,Rouyer:00,Aranson:02,reis2007forcing,wang2009particle,tatsumi2009experimental,Scholz:17,vilquin2018shock}, while other experiments find that $\beta$ differs from $1.5$ and lies between $1$ and $2$ or is a gaussian, and may depend on the driving parameters~\cite{Olafsen:99,Kudrolli:00,Blair:01,baxter2007temperature,Schmick:08,hou2008velocity,wildman2009granular,Falcon:2013,windows2013boltzmann,grasselli2015translational}.
+Numerical simulations~\cite{puglisi1998clustering,puglisi1999kinetic,Moon:01,Vanzon:04,Vanzon:05,Cafiero:2002,burdeau2009quasi,gayen2008orientational,gayen2011effect,rui2011velocity,Prosendas:18,kang2010granular} have also been inconclusive.
+The velocity distribution for a one dimensional gas driven through a thermal bath is observed to have a gaussian form in the quasi-elastic limit but deviates from gaussian when the collisions are inelastic~\cite{puglisi1998clustering,puglisi1999kinetic}.
+For a three dimensional granular gas driven homogeneously with a momentum conserving noise, it was shown that $\beta \approx 1.5$ for large inelasticity, whereas $\beta$ approaches $2$ when collisions are near-elastic~\cite{Moon:01}.
+Also, when the granular gas is polydispersed, one finds a range of $\beta$~\cite{rui2011velocity}.
+Similar study on a bounded two dimensional granular system observes $\beta \approx 2$ for a range of coefficient of restitution and density~\cite{Vanzon:04,Vanzon:05}, while a two dimensional system driven through the rotational degrees of freedom find $\beta \approx 1.42$~\cite{Cafiero:2002}.
+Molecular dynamics simulations of a uniformly heated granular gas with solid friction find $\beta=2$~\cite{Prosendas:18}.
+Sheared granular gases have also been studied via simulations, which find $\beta \approx 1.5$~\cite{gayen2008orientational,gayen2011effect}, while those for bilayers show $\beta =2$~\cite{burdeau2009quasi}.
+Models with extremal driving have also been studied which exhibit intermediate power law behaviour~\cite{kang2010granular}.
+Finding the asymptotic behavior of the velocity statistics from experiments and direct simulations is challenging due to poor sampling near the tails and the presence of strong crossovers from the behaviour of the distribution at small velocities to the asymptotic behaviour at high velocities, making it difficult to unambiguously determine $\beta$.